LLNL/umap/docs/sphinx/advanced_configuration.rst

 * ``ENABLE_LOGGING``
   This option enables usage of Logging services for umap.
-When this support is enabled, you may cause umap library to emit log files by setting the ``UMAP_LOGGING`` environment variable to "1" (for information-only logs), "2" (for more verbose logs), and "3" for all debug messages to be emitted to a log file.
+When this support is enabled, you may cause umap library to emit log files by setting the ``UMAP_LOG_LEVEL`` environment variable to "INFO" (for information-only logs), "WARNING" (for warning info logs), "ERROR" for (for errors only logs), and "DEBUG" for all debug messages to be emitted to a log file.

 * ``ENABLE_DISPLAY_STATS``
   When this option is turned on, the umap library will display its runtime